-- 1. Individuals who are eligible for receiving an award shall include: - A. Employees with long and meritorious service or distinguished service in the performance of duty. - B. Students who have excelled in scholarship, athletics, music, subject matter areas, citizenship, attendance, and any other areas recommended by the Superintendent and approved by the School Board. - C. School volunteers or advisory council members who have contributed outstanding and meritorious service. - 2.
+- A. Employees with long and meritorious service or distinguished service in the performance of duty. - B. Students who have excelled in scholarship, athletics, music, subject matter areas, citizenship, attendance, and any other areas recommended by the Superintendent and approved by the School Board. - C. School volunteers or advisory council members who have contributed outstanding and meritorious service. - 2.
 The criteria for awards granted at individual schools shall be established by the principal and the instructional staff, and shall be submitted in writing to the Superintendent. - 3.
 The criteria for awards distributed at the District level shall be developed by the Superintendent with the assistance of representatives of the supervisory, administrative, instructional, and non-instructional staffs. - 4.
 Nonmonetary awards may be in the form of a certificate, plaque, ribbon, photograph, medal, trophy, or any appropriate award. - 5.
 The amount of a monetary award shall be established by the School Board pursuant to Florida Statutes. - 6.
 An Academic Scholarship Signing Day shall be established to recognize outstanding academic achievement.

-REVISION DATE(S):11/8/10
+ADOPTED: 11/9/98 REVISION DATE(S):11/8/10 FORMERLY: 2.37